-Turquoise Stone Properties Facts and Photos
+Turquoise Stone Properties, Facts and Photos

-2. Turquoise or Howlite
+2. Turquoise Real or Fake?

-5. Healing Properties
+4. Turquoise Healing Properties

-Turquoise one of the oldest of all gemstones and one of the most popular.
-Widely used in jewellery by many cultures around the world, it's one of the very few minerals to have given its name to a colour.

-The history of turquoise can be traced back as far as 6000 BC.
+Turquoise is one of the oldest gemstones and is still one of the most popular.
+Widely used in jewellery by many cultures around the world, its history can be traced backed as far as 6000 BC.

 Records from the reign of the Pharaoh Semerkhet detail extensive mining operations that involved thousands of workers.

-The ancient Roman author and philosopher Pliny the Elder wrote about turquoise in his works Naturalis Historia published around 77 AD.
-He referred to it as callais or callaina.
+The ancient Roman author and philosopher Pliny the Elder wrote about turquoise in his works Naturalis Historia.
+Published around 77 AD he referred to it as "callais" or "callaina".

 In the bible turquoise is said to have been the first stone in the second row of the high priest breastplate.
-This religious garment was worn over the top of a kind of tunic.
+This religious garment was worn over the top of a type of tunic.

 Turquoise has long been revered by Native American Indians including the Navajo, Apache, Zuni and Pueblo tribes.
 By far the most important gemstone used in traditional jewellery, many would argue turquoise is fundamental to American Indian culture.